 - Bridge pose, also known as Setu Bandhasana, resembles the bridge & therefore, it is named so.

-- You should practice this move in the morning if you’re a morning bird.
+- If you’re a morning bird, you should practice this move in the morning.
 If not then I prefer doing them in the evenings.

 - Ensure that the stomach is empty while you practice.